 2. Aids Weight Loss

-Physical exercise is the best way to lose weight (5).
+Physical exercise, coupled with proper nutrition, is the best way to lose weight (8).
 If you are borderline overweight, overweight, or obese, you must start exercising.
 It will help you shed the extra pounds by converting the excess calories into usable energy, which you need to breathe, talk, walk, exercise, and carry out various cellular functions.
 By losing weight, you will be able to ward off many obesity-related diseases.

 3. Reduces The Risk Of Type 2 Diabetes

 Insulin resistance is when the body no longer responds to insulin.
 It causes an increased production of insulin by the pancreas.
 Since insulin promotes weight gain, an excessive amount of insulin production can lead to weight gain.
 Being overweight or obese increases your risk of insulin resistance.
 And that may lead to diabetes.
 Scientists have confirmed that regular physical exercise can reduce the risk of diabetes by 58% in high-risk population (9).